Raozan Upazila: Geography

-Raozan has 45,777 households and a total area of 246.58 km2.
+Raozan has 63,375 households and a total area of 246.58 km2.

 The two main rivers are Karnaphuli and Halda.

 Raozan is surrounded by Fatikchhari Upazila on the north, Boalkhali Upazila and Karnafuli river on the south, Rangunia and Kawkhali (Rangamati) Upazilas on the east, and Hathazari and Fatikchhari Upazila on the west.

-The river Karnaphuli flows on the south side of the Raozan Upazila and the river Halda flows on the west side.
+The river Karnaphuli flows on the south side of the Raozan Upazila and the Halda river flows on the west side.

 Demographics

+As of the 2022 Bangladeshi census, Raozan upazila had a population of 396,358.

-According to the 1991 Bangladesh census, Raozan had a population of 274,344.
+According to the 1991 Bangladesh census, during that time Raozan had a population of 274,344 people.
 Males constituted 50.58% of the population, while females constituted about 49.42% of the population.
 The average literacy rate is 52.5% (7+ years), above the national average of 32.4%.

-According to the 2011 figures, the total population of Raozan Upazila is 3,25,389.
-Males: 1,63,963 female: 1,61,426 Muslims, 75% of the total population.
-18% Hindus, 6% Buddhists and 1% other religions.
-Indigenous communities like Marma, Tripura, Mogh are living in this Upazila.

 Administration

-Raozan Upazila is divided into Raozan Municipality and 14 union parishads: Bagoan, Binajuri, Chikdair, Dabua, Gahira, Haladia, Kadalpur, Noajispur, Noapara, Pahartali, Paschim Guzara, Purba Guzara, Raozan, and Urkirchar.
+The Raozan Upazila is divided into Raozan Municipality and 14 union parishads which are Bagoan, Binajuri, Chikdair, Dabua, Gahira, Haladia, Kadalpur, Noajispur, Noapara, Pahartali, Paschim Guzara, Purba Guzara, Raozan, and Urkirchar.
 The union parishads are subdivided into 64 mauzas and 66 villages.

 Raozan Municipality is subdivided into 9 wards and 17 mahallas.

 Health centres

-Raozan has two health complexes, and some private hospitals.
+Raozan has two health complexes and some private hospitals.

 Education

-The upazila has three universities, three graduate colleges, three higher secondary colleges, four schools and colleges, two kamil madrashas, four fazil madrashas, four alim madrashas, 12 dakhil madrashas, five MPo dakhil madrashas, 48 secondary schools (student), three girls' secondary schools, nine lower secondary schools, 177 government primary schools and community schools and kindergartens.
+The upazila has three universities, three graduate colleges, three higher secondary colleges, four schools and colleges, two Kamil madrasha, four Fazil madrasha, four alim madrasha, 12 Dakhil madrasha, five MPo Dakhil madrasha, 48 student secondary schools, three girls' secondary schools, nine lower secondary schools, and 177 government primary schools, community schools, and kindergartens.